 Campbell helped Parrott develop his diabetes self-management skills, which included taking insulin shots with each meal and monitoring his carb intake to control his blood sugar.
 Within a few days, he started to feel better, and after a few weeks he returned to his normal weight, but his A1c still hovered around 9.

-That’s when Parrott saw an ad for the FreeStyle Libre Sensor, a device that attaches to the skin and monitors blood glucose 24/7.
-He mentioned the device to Dr. Upchurch and Campbell, and with their blessing, began using the Libre Sensor.
+That’s when Parrott saw an ad for a device that attaches to the skin and monitors blood glucose 24/7.
+He mentioned it to Campbell, and with her blessing, began using it to more accurately measure his blood sugar.

 “That has helped a lot with me being able to provide accurate numbers to Lynn because before I was just pricking my finger 6 to 8 times a day, and it might have been during a low period or a high period,” Parrott says.

-Within a few weeks of using the Libre Sensor, Parrott says his A1c dropped to 6.5.
+Within a few weeks of using the device, Parrott says his A1c dropped to 6.5.
 “The doctor thought that was excellent for only having diabetes for a little over a year,” he says.

 Today, Parrott says he feels as good as he did before the symptoms began, and his only issue now involves the occasional dizziness that occurs when his blood sugar level drops.
 When he’s on patrol, Campbell suggested Parrott keep fast-acting glucose tablets on hand to bring his blood sugar back up.